Top 5 Ways Businesses Realize ROI from Tuition Benefits

-Here are 5 reasons why ERP benefit businesses:
+Here are 5 reasons why ERPs benefit businesses:

 #1 A two-year study showed that education reimbursement programs have a 129% return on investment (Lumina Foundation).

 More recently, businesses have been forced to reduce services or to cut production goals because they do not have enough employees to fill vacant positions.
 Companies that can’t find a way to get people back to work are going to continue to see profits decline and may be forced to shutter their business.
-Businesses that highlight the ERP program in the position listing and in hiring advertisements are seeing more interest and more applicants applying for each position.
+Businesses that highlight these reimbursement programs in the position listing and in hiring advertisements are seeing more interest and more applicants applying for each position.
 Giving employees the gift of an education inspires hope for a better future in the minds of prospective employees.

-These ERP programs also provide future benefits because as the workers complete their degree programs, they are able to think critically and innovate on the job, providing an even greater incentive to the business in the long run.
-ERP programs also provide qualifiable cost avoidance opportunities because the educated worker is more likely to get promoted and less likely to leave an organization that provides education as a benefit.
+These ERPs also provide future benefits because as the workers complete their degree programs, they are able to think critically and innovate on the job, providing an even greater incentive to the business in the long run.
+ERPs also provide qualifiable cost avoidance opportunities because the educated worker is more likely to get promoted and less likely to leave an organization which provides education as a benefit.

-#2 Recruitment and retention, during the Great Resignation, is going to challenge businesses.
+#2 Recruitment and retention, during the Great Resignation, are going to challenge businesses.
 (NBC News).

 Businesses are trying new ways to attract and retain talent because the pandemic caused a reassessment as to what is important in life.
 People who would have stayed in a position that made them unhappy before, are more likely to seek out careers that align with their interests and values.
 Employers need to recognize this employee mindset change and to see it as an opportunity to create a learning community that will inspire more personal growth and will illustrate the value the employee brings to the business.